Interoceanic Corridor of the Isthmus of Tehuantepec: Industrial parks

 As part of the Corridor project, 10 industrial parks will be built in the isthmus area to encourage private investment.
 These parks will be installed in 10 areas referred to as Development Poles for Welfare (Polos de Desarrollo para el Bienestar, abbreviated as PODEBIS).
 Each of these parks will have a size of about 300 ha, and companies which choose to invest in them will be offered various tax benefits by the government: businesses that install a production plant in the Corridor will not pay an income tax for the first three years and will enjoy an income tax reduction of at least 50% and of up to 90% for the following three if they meet "certain job creation goals."
 They also will not pay a value-added tax throughout the four years following 6 June 2023, the day following the publication of the decree encouraging investment through these tax benefits.
 In addition to this, they will be guaranteed services of water, electricity and natural gas, as López Obrador declared on a press conference in May 2023.

 The industrial parks have interested businesses both national and international, such as vehicle manufacturers (though these have expressed their desire for better infrastructure in the region), and various Taiwanese chip, semiconductor and electronic manufacturers.
-It was reported on 19 June 2023 that Mexican and foreign businesses had presented, by then, 52 projects for the construction of plants that represent an investment of 4.5 billion US dollars.
-In late July, Raquel Buenrostro Sánchez, the Secretary of Economy, estimated that the first five Development Poles which were declared will sum a private investment of 7 billion US dollars; she stated that the businesses which have contacted the Secretariat offer, on average, 1 billion dollars in investment.
+It was reported on 19 June 2023 that Mexican and foreign businesses had presented, by then, 52 projects for the construction of plants that represent an investment of US$4.5 billion.
+In late July, Raquel Buenrostro Sánchez, the Secretary of Economy, estimated that the first five Development Poles which were declared will sum a private investment of US$7 billion; she stated that the businesses which have contacted the Secretariat offer, on average, US$1 billion in investment.

 On 11 May 2023, the government reported the details of six of the ten Development Poles for Welfare, officially declaring them open the following day.
 On 11 October 2023, three more Poles were declared, and on 16 October 2023 the tenth Pole was declared.